coolcut/2020.fruechtl.me/journal/simple-responsive-css-grid.md

   - grid
 ---

-The main overview page of Photon is a simple grid of image squares, nothing more.
-In modern frontend development times, I wanted to use [CSS Grid](https://developer.mozilla.org/de/docs/Web/CSS/CSS_Grid_Layout) to help me layout this grid view.
+[The main overview page](https://photon-11ty.netlify.app/) of [Photon 11ty](https://github.com/usephoton/photon-11ty) is a simple grid of image squares, nothing more.
+In modern frontend development times, I wanted to use [CSS Grid](https://developer.mozilla.org/de/docs/Web/CSS/CSS_Grid_Layout) to help me with the grid layout.

-In the past, I occasionally used Grid here and there.
-While it was a great help to build a grid layout more easily, it sometimes felt a little bit redundant with some responsive challenges.
+In the past, I only used CSS Grid occasionally.
+While it was usually very helpful to build layout with, it sometimes felt a bit redundant.
+Especially when it comes to repetitive responsive settings.

-My first attempt towards building this photo grid view was similar to all the old ones.
+My first attempt towards building this photo grid layout was similar to my previous attempts.
 It felt a bit strict and not flexible.
-After some research, I cam across a rather perfect way of defining the grid items themselves and make the browser do the heavy lifting for me.
+After some  research, I came across a rather perfect way of defining the grid items.
+Now the browser would do the heavy lifting:

 ```scss
 .photo-grid {